BleuBleu/FamiStudio/Docs/docs/song.md

 ![](images/PalSkipFrames6.png#center)

 This makes the playback speed almost the same, but unfortunately, this is not always this simple.
-Let's take a note length of 8 frames for example.
+Let's look at an exemple with a BPM of 112.5, which is 8 frames per note.
 Again, if we were to try to naively play this back on PAL, it would play back 20% slower than NTSC.

 ![](images/NtscPalFrames8.png#center)